Main Menu

 How do I know if I’ve been a victim of identity theft?

 Sometimes a consumer may think identity theft has occurred when it may not actually have.
-If there is an account on your credit report that you did not authorize, it is possible that an identity thief used your information to create an account or it could simply be the result of a credit reporting error.
-You can prove you’re a victim of identity theft if you can confirm that your Social Security number or other key piece of your Personally Identifiable Information was used to open a credit card account, obtain a loan, submit health care information or similar unauthorized activity.
-IDShield members have unlimited consultation with Licensed Private Investigators if they have any questions or concerns regarding the status of their identity.
+If there is an account on your credit report that you did not authorize, it’s possible that an identity thief used your information to create an account, or it could simply be the result of a credit reporting error.

 How does monitoring protect me from identity theft?

 Credit report monitoring in itself does not prevent identity theft.
-However, it’s a tool that can alert you to activity that may indicate identity theft is being attempted or has taken place.
+However, it’s a tool that can alert you to activity that may indicate identity theft is being attempted or has occurred.
 If you learn someone used your data to apply for credit, you’ll take steps to prevent future misuse of your data.

 Is identity theft the same as credit card fraud?

 Identity theft is much more than credit card fraud.
-It’s the fraudulent use of personally identifiable information (PII) by a thief for the purpose of obtaining goods, services, and/or employment, committing a crime, gaining a benefit or hiding a real identity.
+It’s the fraudulent use of personally identifiable information (PII) by a thief for the purpose of obtaining goods, services, and/or employment, committing a crime, gaining a benefit, or hiding a real identity.
 It can include a consumer’s name, Social Security number, date of birth, address, driver’s license number, telephone number, passport information, birth certificate information, student transcript data and medical record information.

 Remember, identity theft is not limited to credit fraud.
 In fact, credit-related identity theft accounts for only a small amount of the identity theft incidents reported to the FTC each year.